MarkoGranzin/Testen-einer-APEX-APP/README.md

     C_WORKSPACE VARCHAR2(100) := '<MY_APEX_WORKSPACE>';
 ```

+## Test of Item2Submit
-After import you can directly use the Item2Submit test.
+Directly after configuration you can use the Item 2 Submit test.

-Query an APEX region
+## Query an APEX region
 is used to query an region from an APEX page.

+___The Region Sourc Type must be SQL Query.___

-## 1.)
+### 1.)
 Get the Binding JSONS

 ```
 SELECT TEST_APEX.GET_REGION_SOURCE_BINDINGS(